 1. A bad credit history or no credit history at all – when applying for a standard bank account with major banks, a credit check will be employed to see if you meet the financial requirements for opening an account with them.

 2. Failing to provide ID – without the correct identification, you will not be able to open a bank account of any kind.
+There is an id provider similar to scannable fake id ohio maker who can help you have any id you may need.
+The id seems to be an original and you can use it to any establishments.

 3. Current debts, including a pre-existing overdraft – some banks may not want to take any pre-existing debts on.